 -

-In the address bar, type chrome://extensions.
-Alternatively, you can go to the hamburger icon (three horizontal lines) in the upper right corner > set up. now click expand on the left sidebar.
+Enter in the address bar chrome://extension.
+Alternatively, you can go to the hamburger icon (three horizontal lines) in the upper right corner > set up.
+Click now Expand on the left sidebar.

 -

-At the top of the extension page, check developer mode.
-This is next to the big expand The text is right at the top.
+At the top of the extension page, check Developer mode.
+This is the one next to the big one Expand The text is at the top.

 -

-This will manually update all extensions to the latest version available using Chrome’s extension updater.
+This will use Chrome’s Extension Updater process to manually update all extensions to the latest versions available.
 However, you can also manually update individual extensions by downloading them directly from the developer’s website.
-In these order:
+Please follow these steps:

 -

-Download the extension file (should end in .CRX) from the developer’s website.
-When you try to download it, Chrome warns you that such files can harm your computer.click Keep Then say.
+Download the expansion file from the developer website (should end in .CRX).
+When you try to download it, Chrome will warn you that such files can be used to harm your computer.
+Click Keep continue.

 -

-As above, open the extension page and enable developer mode in Chrome.Delete the old extension by clicking the trash can icon on the right, then click eliminate.
+Open the extension page and enable developer mode in Chrome as described above.
+Click the trash can icon on the right and then click eliminate.

 -